iexcloud/docs/source/interacting-with-your-data/querying-data/querying-datasets.md

 ## What's Next

-If you want to get Core Data from IEX Cloud real-time (not time series) endpoints, please see [Using the Core Data API](../../using-core-data/using-the-core-data-api.md).
+If you want to get data from Apperate's other endpoints, please see [Core Data Endpoints](../../using-core-data.md#core-data-endpoints).

 ---
 [Go to Docs Home](https://github.com/iexcloud/docs/blob/main/README.md)